 Choosing glassware is essential to ensure that you are remaining healthy and getting value for your money.
 Here are some critical factors to look for in cooking glassware.

-i.
-Materials- there are different materials used in making glassware.
+There are different materials used in making glassware.
 For instance, there is natural or standard glass and synthetic glass, such as Pyrex.
 It’s, therefore, essential to choose the material that best meets your needs.

-ii.
-Ease to maintain- some glass cookware is made from a more durable glass than others.
+Some glass cookware is made from a more durable glass than others.
 For instance, you will notice that some casseroles are very heavy, while some are very delicate.
 You should consider how easy it will be to maintain the glassware before purchasing it.

-iii.
-Price- the price of glass pots and pans will vary depending on the manufacturer.
+The price of glass pots and pans will vary depending on the manufacturer.
 Remember that at times the most expensive glass pots do not guarantee quality.
 Also, don’t be too keen on finding the cheapest to forget quality.
 You should purchase cookware glass that is within your budget.

 Is glassware microwave safe?